kamal-darchini/ML/algorithms/scratch.md

 **Welch's t-test:**
 Same as Student t-test but in calculating variance it sums up biased variance f samples in the denumerator (t-test uses pooled variance).
 The rest is the same as Student t-test.

+**Z-test:**
+T-test with the assumption that original random variable had Gaussian distribution + variance of the distribution is given.